ansible-community/awesome-ansible/README.md

 - [Ansible Doctor](https://github.com/thegeeklab/ansible-doctor) - Simple annotation like documentation generator for Ansible roles based on Jinja2 templates.
 - [Ansible cmdb](https://github.com/fboender/ansible-cmdb) - Takes the output of Ansible's fact gathering and converts it into a static HTML page.
 - [ARA](https://github.com/ansible-community/ara) - ARA Records Ansible playbooks and makes them easier to understand and troubleshoot with a reporting API, UI and CLI.
-- [Ansible Inventory Grapher](https://github.com/willthames/ansible-inventory-grapher) - Visually displays inventory inheritance hierarchies and at what level a variable is defined in inventory.
+- [Ansible Inventory Grapher](https://github.com/willthames/ansible-inventory-grapher) - Displays inventory inheritance hierarchies and the level at which variables are defined in an inventory.
 - [Mitogen for Ansible](https://mitogen.networkgenomics.com/ansible_detailed.html) - Speed up Ansible substantially with Mitogen.
 - [Molecule](https://molecule.readthedocs.io/en/latest/) - Molecule aids in the development and testing of Ansible roles.
 - [Packer Ansible Provisioner](https://www.packer.io/plugins/provisioners/ansible/ansible-local) - This Provisioner can be used to automate VM Image creation via Packer with Ansible.